-Vincent van Gogh, letter to Émile Bernard, Arles, 18 March 1888
+Vincent van Gogh, letter to Émile Bernard, Arles, 18 March 1888, Letter 2, page 2

-I have another study of the same drawbridge with a group of washerwomen.
-Shall be happy to have a line from you to know what you're doing and where you're going to go.
+have a line from you to know what you're doing and where you're going to go.
 A very warm handshake

 © 2007 Van Gogh Museum, Amsterdam